Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 A more detailed discussion of some of the main innovations follows.

 \begin{enumerate} \item The lower bounds on counting width of graph parameters are proved using the method of \emph{bijection games} applied to graphs based on a construction due to Cai, F\"{u}rer and Immerman~\cite{CFI92} (we refer to this class of graph constructions as the \emph{CFI construction}).
 The games are parameterized by a natural number $k$ and are used to establish the indistinguishability of graphs by means of $k$-dimensional Weisfeiler-Leman equivalences.
 We adapt the bijection games and show that they can be directly used to obtain lower bounds for symmetric circuits without reference to graphs or Weisfeiler-Leman equivalences.
 The parameter $k$ is related to a parameter of the circuits we call \emph{support size}.
 This is based on an idea outlined in~\cite{Dawar2016} which we elaborate further. \item The support theorem established in~\cite{AndersonD17} and stengthened in~\cite{DawarW20} is a key tool, which we extend further.
 It shows that small symmetric circuits have small support size.
-This was proved for symmetry under the action of the symmetric group originally and we extend the range of group actions for which it can be shown to hold. \item The original $k$-pebble bijection games of Hella~\cite{Hella1996} are two-player games played on a pair of graphs (or more generaly relational structures) between two players called \emph{Spoiler} and \emph{Duplicator}.
+This was proved for symmetry under the action of the symmetric group originally and we extend the range of group actions for which it can be shown to hold. \item The original $k$-pebble bijection games of Hella~\cite{Hella1996} are two-player games played on a pair of graphs (or more generally relational structures) between two players called \emph{Spoiler} and \emph{Duplicator}.
 In each move of the game, Duplicator is required to provide a bijection between the two graphs.
 A winning strategy for Duplicator shows that the two graphs are not distinguishable in the $k$-dimensional Weisfeiler-Leman equivalences.
 We refine the games by restricting Duplicator to play bijections from a restricted set of bijections.
-This set corresponds to symmetries on the adjacency matrices of the graphs, restricted to some group $G$.
+This set is obtained by composing an initial bijection with permutations from some group $G$.
 In this game, even an isormophism does not guarantee a Duplicator winning strategy.
 But, we are able to relate Duplicator winning strategies to indistinguishability by $G$-symmetric circuits taking the adjacency matrices as input.
-At the same time, we generalize the game so it can be played on a more general notion of structured input rather than a relational structure. \item A fourth key ingredient is the construction of matrices with distinct determinants on which we can show Duplicator winning strategies in the $\alt_n \times \alt_n$-restricted bijection game.
+At the same time, we generalize the game so it can be played on a much more general notion of structured input rather than a relational structure. \item A fourth key ingredient is the construction of matrices with distinct determinants on which we can show Duplicator winning strategies in the $\alt_n \times \alt_n$-restricted bijection game.
 The two matrices are obtained as biadjacency matrices of a single bipartite graph given by the CFI construction.
 The two matrices differ only through the interchange of two columns.
 The challenge here is to show that they have non-zero determinant. \item An important element of the construction of the matrices in (4) are bipartite $3$-regular graphs with large tree-width and an odd number of perfect matchings.
 We show the existence of an infinite family of such graphs in Section~\ref{sec:base-graph}.
-This may be of independent interest. \end{enumerate}
+This may be of independent interest.
+A strengthening of the conditions on the number of perfect matchings could be used to extend our lower bound to fields of positive characteristic other than two.
+We expand on this in Section~\ref{sec:main-proof}. \end{enumerate}